 With a pair of scissors, I cut a few slits along the sides.
 Ensuring that the thyme is dry, I placed it in the paper bag and then rolled the top shut.
 The thyme will dry nicely and any seeds that are on the plant will fall into the bottom of the bag.
 If I choose, I can sow them during next Spring.

 The herbs are completely dried, once their crispy leaves crumble between your fingers.
 To store the dried herbs, remove the leaves from the stems and crumble them into a plastic or glass airtight container.
 Your dried herbs can then be added to your cooking and soap making throughout the Fall and Winter seasons.
 The dried herbs that are safe for your chickens to eat, can also be added to their nesting boxes.
+Never add fresh herbs to their nesting boxes, as they can mold.
+Mold can be harmful for your chickens if ingested or inhaled.
 Drying herbs is easy and rewarding especially when their delightful fragrances take you away from wintery snow, crisp cold air and gloomy grays.

 Thyme (non-creeping variety)